-Account Establishment – After the notice of the grant award is received, the principle investigator or account clerk sends a request for account to the grant accounting office.
+Account Establishment: After the notice of the grant award is received, the principle investigator or account clerk sends a request for account to the Investments & Grant Accounting Office.
 You need to attach either the grant budget or the budget section completed on the new account form.
 You should also attach a copy of the award notice.

-Award Acceptance – The principle investigator needs to begin the process of accepting the award.
-The Grants Office website should be used to initiate the approval process.
+Award Acceptance: The principle investigator needs to begin the process of accepting the award.
+The Investments & Grants Accounting Office should be used to initiate the approval process.

-Budget Adjustments – Principle investigators need to review the agency’s financial guidelines to determine if budget adjustments can be made.
+Budget Adjustments: Principle investigators need to review the agency’s financial guidelines to determine if budget adjustments can be made.
 Some flexibility may be allowed within the terms of the grant budget guidelines.
 The principle investigator must ensure that changes made to the budget are allowed.
 Allowable changes will be described in the grant award guidelines, or are obtained through the specific approval of the granting agency.
-Any approved changes to the budget should be copied to the Grant Accounting Office.
+Any approved changes to the budget should be copied to the Investments & Grants Accounting Office.

-Calendar of Activity – At the beginning of the grant award period, the Grant Accounting Office will work with the principle investigator to establish the calendar of activities for the grant-funded project.
+Calendar of Activity: At the beginning of the grant award period, the Investments & Grants Accounting Office will work with the principle investigator to establish the calendar of activities for the grant-funded project.
 This will be used to establish a timeline for project activities and to assist in the timely completion of reporting requirements.

-Compliance – The principle investigator is responsible for complying with the legal requirements of the granting agency and with the policies of the University governing grant activities.
-The Grant Accounting Office will audit several grants each year to ensure that grant guidelines and applicable University policies have been followed.
+Compliance: The principle investigator is responsible for complying with the legal requirements of the granting agency and with the policies of the University governing grant activities.
+The Investments & Grants Accounting Office will audit several grants each year to ensure that grant guidelines and applicable University policies have been followed.